alkautsarf/smart-contract-lottery/README.md

-# Raffle Contract
+# Smart Contract Lottery

-This is a smart contract written in Solidity for conducting a raffle.
+This is a smart contract written in Solidity for conducting an on-chain lottery.
 This contract utilize ChainLinkVRFv2 for generating random numbers and ChainLink Automation for picking the winner of the raffle.

 ## Features